AaltoSciComp/python-for-scicomp/content/xarray.rst

 .. highlight:: python

-With NumPy and Pandas we have already encountered two powerful libraries that can significantly simplify working with scientific data.
-Unfortunately, working with real-world data with these two libraries can still be challenging and cumbersome, especially when working with multi-dimensional data.
+We have already seen how Pandas simplifies working with tabular NumPy data by adding labels to columns and rows.
+In this lesson, we take a look at how xarray can be used to add the same functionality to multidimensional data.
 Let's consider the following example:

 Imagine we have a dataset representing temperature measurements across different heights, latitudes, and longitudes.
 We can store the temperature data as a 3D NumPy array where each axis corresponds to one of these dimensions: ::